magenta-cuda/wp-db-tools/readme.txt

 == Upgrade Notice ==
 = 2.0.1 =
-* Remember the table size, cell size and sort order for each table for the next session = 2.0.0.1 =
+* Remember the table size, cell size and sort order for each table for the next session
+* Highlight the changed fields in serialized values
+= 2.0.0.1 =
 * Fix readme tags
 = 2.0 =